Reported Live from the Grammys

 For more information about The Academy, please visit www.grammy.com.
 For breaking news and exclusive content, follow @TheGrammys on Twitter, like "The Grammys" on Facebook, and join The Grammys' social communities on Foursquare, GetGlue, Google +, Instagram, Pinterest, Tumblr, and YouTube.

-The televised portion of the music industry's “Biggest Night of the Year” will take place live on Sunday, Feb.
+The televised portion of the music industry's “Biggest Night of the Year” takes place live on Sunday, Feb.
 10, at Staples Center in Los Angeles.
 It will be broadcast in high-definition TV and 5.1surround sound on the CBS Television Network from 8:00 to 11:30 p.m.
 (ET/PT).

 Phyllis Pollack is reporting live from the Grammys.